About Us

 Elizabeth Veal

-Elizabeth Veal has been a member of the Edward Hain League of Friends for over 40 years.
-A very active chapel member, with roles including safeguarding, she is also a committee member of the Old Cornwall Society and a volunteer at the British Heart Foundation and the St Ives Museum.
+She is a very active chapel member with roles that include safeguarding, and also serves on the Old Cornwall Society’s committee and volunteers at the British Heart Foundation and St Ives Museum.

 Claire Young